Wind power in the Netherlands: Future targets

 For offshore wind a new system of tendering is under development.
 New wind farm deployment is based on the SER agreement that describes a plan for five years of tendering 700 MW per year.
 Under this system the government chooses locations and organizes tenders for projects of 350 MW, and project developers can offer bids for each farm.
-These sites are also surveyed centrally by the government allowing developers to avoid costly and multiple surveys.
+These sites are also surveyed centrally by the government, allowing developers to avoid costly and multiple surveys.

 Turbine manufacturers and repowering

 Many small scale wind farms exist throughout the Netherlands which bear testament to earlier models of wind turbines and lesser known manufacturers which provided a range of niche products, ranging in size and power output.
 There are several Dutch turbine manufacturers that continue to manufacture both large and small installations for domestic and international clients.
 Smaller turbines are often used for off grid, bespoke and community power internationally.

 Some of the newer larger wind farms currently under construction are replacing smaller turbines previously installed at given locations.
-One such example is the largest wind farm in Holland, Noordoostpolder, which is installing industrial scale wind turbines such as the new Enercon onshore wind turbines, at the time the largest onshore turbines in the world rated at 7500 kW nameplate capacity.
+One such example is the largest wind farm in the Netherlands, Noordoostpolder, which is installing industrial scale wind turbines such as the new Enercon onshore wind turbines, at the time the largest onshore turbines in the world rated at 7500 kW nameplate capacity.
 The turbines have a hub height of 135 m and each new turbine can generate as much electricity as all 50 turbines of the old wind farm combined.
 The wind farm demonstrates the growth in scale in wind power as between 1987 and 1991 it was the largest of its kind in Europe with 50 turbines and a total nameplate capacity of 15 MW.
 The new Zuidwester site at the wind farm will have just 12 turbines and a total nameplate capacity of 90 MW.
 A second hand market for turbines also exists, which could grow as older turbines are replaced by larger newer ones.